 The Chromium engine powers the new Microsoft Edge browser.
 With the support of the Chromium engine, it brings in support for extensions from the Chrome Web Store as well.
 However, Microsoft has posted a list of separate extensions that they have listed as trusted to work well with the new Microsoft Edge browser.
-In this post, we will share how you can add, remove, manage Extensions in new Microsoft Edge browser.
+In this post, we will share how you can add, remove, disable and manage Extensions in the new Microsoft Edge browser.

 We will be discussing the following topics in this guide: